kauereblin/learn/12factor/README.md

 In this model, all jobs are **reentrant** or make the operation **idempotent**.

 Processes should be robust against sudden death.
-Recommended to use a queueing backend, that return jobs to the queue.
+Recommended using a queueing backend, that return jobs to the queue.

-## Dev/prod parity
+## X. Dev/prod parity

 Development and production areas can manifest gaps, such as: